-This age group can be so much fun when it comes fine motor skills activities, because kids have a little bit longer attention spans and can be more independent than our little toddler friends.
+Fine motor activities for preschoolers are so much fun because kids have slightly longer attention spans and can be more independent than our younger toddler friends.

 This post contains affiliate links.
 Read more.

 The preschool years are jam-packed with fine motor skill development as kids refine their grasping skills, develop more precise coordination, and get ready for “big kid” activities like handwriting.
 I love to bring fun fine motor activities like the ones below into the preschool classrooms where I work, introducing them during my OT sessions.

 Once the kids have practiced a little bit, they are usually ready to play with the activity on their own, so I’ll leave it in the classroom sensory table or with the teacher so that everyone in the class is getting a good dose of fine motor play even after the OT has left the building! :)

 1 || Weaving

 We OTs always love a good weaving activity for kids – great for visual motor integration and coordination.
 This one is super easy to set up and can be used inside or outside!

 2 || Clothespin and clip activities